Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/_index.md

 ---

-    title: Transfer CFT messages  and error codes
+    title: "Transfer CFT messages  and error codes"
-    linkTitle: Messages and error codes
+    linkTitle: "Messages "
-    weight: 260
+    weight: 250

----
-This section lists the different types of messages that {{< TransferCFT/axwayvariablesComponentLongName  >}} generates, and corrective actions when applicable.
+---This section lists the different types of messages that {{< TransferCFT/axwayvariablesComponentLongName  >}} generates, and corrective actions when applicable.
 It begins with this section, which describes message formats, severity, and additional conventions used in this documentation.

 ## Message format